lukemurraynz/Drasi-RoleAssignmentMonitor/README_NEW.md

 - **Reactions**: What to do when changes happen (notify our Azure Function)

 ### 🛡️ **Azure Bastion**
 A secure way to connect to VMs without exposing them to the internet.
-Think [Azure Bastion](https://learn.microsoft.com/azure/bastion/bastion-overview?WT.mc_id=AZ-MVP-5004796) it as a secure "bridge" that lets users safely access VMs through their web browser.
+Think of it as a secure "bridge" that lets users safely access VMs through their web browser.

 ### 💻 **PowerShell**
 A scripting language that's excellent for automating Azure tasks.
 Don't worry if you're new to it - our code is well-commented and modular!